javahacks/odx-commander/README.md

 Before you can browse any data you have to choose an appropriate ODX data source first.
 If you intend to browse ODX data sets only, choose indexing a single PDX container.
 However if you want to edit ODX documents also, choose indexing a folder of upacked ODX files.

-> **_NOTE:_**  Error diagnostics for ODX documents is not yet provided.
+> **_NOTE:_**  Sophisticated error diagnostics for ODX documents is not yet provided.
 Be careful when editing underlying XML files to avoid erroneous state!

 ### Indexing PDX containers